coder/code-server/doc/FAQ.md

 Use the `--disable-telemetry` flag to completely disable telemetry.
 We use the data collected only to improve code-server.

+## How does code-server decide what workspace or folder to open?

+code-server tries the following in order:

+1. The `workspace` query parameter.
+2. The `folder` query parameter.
+3. The directory passed on the command line.
+4. The last opened workspace or folder.

 ## Enterprise

 Visit [our enterprise page](https://coder.com) for more information about our